etours-davao-inc/project-encore/README.md

 * A feature to pre-assign a resource to a travel product

 ## Use Case

+### Scenario 1: Travel agent creates a product
-1. Travel agent authors a travel product
+### Scenario 2: Travel agent creates quotation from a product
-2. Travel agent creates a quotation
+### Scenario 3: Travel agent creates a custom quotation
-3. Travel agent confirms a booking
+### Scenario 4: Booking agent confirms a booking

 ## App Design